Tilier/ScratchRedesign-Unused/README.md

   2. Be a Scratch user.
   3. Agree to put a lot of effort in to this project - at least one commit per day.
   4. At least know HTML and CSS.
 We'd love it if we had some JavaScript coders on board also, though!

 If all of these apply to you, then you can join!
-Go to the pull requests tab.